gohugoio/hugo/content/variables/page.md

 toc: true
 ---

-The following is a list of page-level variables that can be defined for a piece of content.
+The following is a list of page-level variables.
 Many of these will be defined in the front matter, derived from file location, or extracted from the content itself.

 {{% note "`.Scratch`" %}}
 See [`.Scratch`](/functions/scratch/) for page-scoped, writable variables.
 {{% /note %}}

 ## Page Variables

+`.AlternativeOutputFormats`
+: contains all alternative formats for a given page; this variable is especially useful `link rel` list in your site's `<head>`.
+(See [Output Formats](/templates/output-formats/).)

 `.Content`
 : the content itself, defined below the front matter.